allanbil214/DominoWPF/README.md

 # Like A Domino | WPF Edition

-A modern, tokyo-neon themed domino game built with WPF (Windows Presentation Foundation) featuring immersive audio, sleek tokyo-neon inspired visuals, and support for 2-4 players.
+A tokyo-neon themed domino game built with WPF (Windows Presentation Foundation) featuring immersive audio, sleek tokyo-neon inspired visuals, and support for 2-4 players.

 ## 🚀 Getting Started